Iredell County License Hearing Guide

 Iredell County DUI License Suspension & ALR Hearing

-Following a DUI arrest in Iredell County, North Carolina, you'll face two separate legal processes: a criminal case in court and an administrative license suspension handled by the North Carolina Department of Motor Vehicles (DMV).
-This guide focuses on the administrative process, specifically the Administrative License Revocation (ALR) hearing, which determines whether your driver's license will be suspended.
-The outcome of this hearing is independent of the criminal DUI case.
-You can win the ALR hearing and still be convicted of DUI in criminal court, and vice versa.
+After a DUI arrest in Iredell County, North Carolina, you face two separate legal processes: a criminal case in court and an administrative license revocation (ALR) through the North Carolina Division of Motor Vehicles (NCDMV).
+This guide focuses on the ALR process, which determines whether your driver's license will be suspended.
+Understanding this process and acting quickly is crucial to potentially saving your driving privileges.

 CRITICAL DEADLINE: Request Hearing Within 15 Days